 Client-side vs Server-side rendering deserves a separate write-up in itself.
 I’ll just quickly provide the gist, the pluses & minuses of the two approaches.

-This ensures faster delivery of the UI, avoiding the whole UI loading time in the browser window, as the page is already created & browser doesn’t has to do much assembling & rendering work.
+Server-side rendering means the HTML is generated on the server when the user requests a page.
+This ensures faster delivery of the UI, avoiding the whole UI loading time in the browser window, as the page is already created on the server and the browser doesn’t have to do much assembling and rendering work.

 This kind of approach is perfect for delivering static content, such as wordpress blogs.
 Good for SEO as the crawlers can easily read the generated content.